Starting your First Vegetable Garden

 Keeping Four legged pests out of your vegetable garden

-Animals can be a major problem in your vegetable garden, like rabbits, raccoons, deer, goats (yes we have goats who love my garden), and chickens (yep, we have chickens).
-Having goats has taught me that I should not skimp on the quality of fencing, as they will go over, around, or through fencing if they can, to get to what they want.
-Deer and chickens can scale a 6′ fence, rabbits can fit through 4″ space, and goats will climb and destroy cheap fencing.
+Animals can be a major problem in your vegetable garden.
+Examples include rabbits, raccoons, deer, goats (yes we have goats who love my garden), and chickens (yep, we have chickens).
+Having goats has taught me an important lesson.
+I should not skimp on the quality of fencing.
+They will go over, around, or through fencing if they can, to get to what they want.
+Deer and chickens can scale a 6′ fence.
+Rabbits can fit through a 4″ space.
+Goats will climb and destroy cheap fencing.

 We use non-climb horse fencing, a 2″ x 4″ opening, but your situation will be different.
-I have used the deer webbing with success on the upper part of the fence, (because goats climb), and it does not rot like chicken wire will and is surprisingly strong.
-You can either dig down a foot if so desire to bury the fence, though I have used screw-in tent stakes with success with livestock fence.
+I have used the deer webbing with success on the upper part of the fence, because goats climb.
+It does not rot like chicken wire will.
+It is also surprisingly strong.
+You can dig down a foot to bury the fence, though this will encourage rot of any metal fence.
+I have used screw-in tent stakes with success with livestock fence.

 Extending your growing season

 If you live in northern climates, it is possible to extend your growing season if you desire.
-To start a little early, set out black plastic on your prepared soil to warm it up, and then set out your plants 2 weeks earlier than you would have originally, and cover them with a cloche to protect them from frost.
+To start a little early, set out black plastic on your prepared soil to warm it up.
+Then set out your plants 2 weeks earlier than you would have originally.
+Cover them with a cloche to protect them from frost.
 To extend in the fall, cover the plants with plastic, blankets, or sheets to protect them from frost.

 Harvesting your crops